2021 Masters (snooker)

 The 2021 Masters (officially the 2021 Betfred Masters) was a professional non-ranking snooker tournament that took place between 10 and 17 January 2021 at the Marshall Arena in Milton Keynes, England.
 It was the 47th staging of the Masters tournament, which was first held in 1975, and the second of three Triple Crown events in the 2020–21 season, following the 2020 UK Championship and preceding the 2021 World Snooker Championship.
 The top sixteen players from the snooker world rankings were invited to compete in a knockout tournament.
 The World Professional Billiards and Snooker Association organised the tournament, which was broadcast by the BBC and Eurosport in Europe.
-The event was played behind closed doors because of COVID-19 restrictions in the United Kingdom.
+The event was sponsored by sports betting company Betfred.
+It was played behind closed doors because of COVID-19 restrictions in the United Kingdom.
 Two players, world number one Judd Trump and Jack Lisowski, withdrew from the event after testing positive for COVID-19.
-The event was sponsored by sports betting company Betfred.